eduMFA/eduMFA/doc/policies/authorization.rst

 type: bool

-.. warning:: Deprected since 2.4.0
+.. warning:: Deprecated since 2.4.0

    This policy does not apply any more.
 Every application can now define its requested tokentype.